-Xedge simplifies both the design and production of embedded applications using the Barracuda App Server.
-Xedge provides a flexible Lua development platform that easily transitions into production, with C code ready for use as-is.
-Xedge also offers optional customization, while adding value through integrated services and streamlined production capabilities.
+Xedge is a powerful framework that simplifies both the design phase and the production process of embedded applications using the Barracuda App Server.
+It offers a flexible Lua development environment that transitions seamlessly into production, which means:

 This document explains how to build the Xedge C code.
 Using Xedge for development is explained in a separate document.